 Completing these missions will net you a decent bit of XP, but the benefits are threefold, as you will actually be racking up weapon experience and leveling your skills all at the same time.

 If you aren’t overly PVP-focused, this might not be the route for you, but it’s just another way to squeeze every bit of potential XP out of the game.

-So that’s everything you need to know about how to level up fast in Amazon Games’ New World, but are you looking to do more than that?
+So that’s everything you need to know about crafting the best New World leveling build as well as leveling up fast, but are you looking to do more than that?
 Become the best warrior Aeternum has ever seen with our handy guides: